Delightful Distributed Policy Gradient: MNIST Diagnostic

 Figure~\ref{fig:mnist_grad} measures gradient quality directly by plotting $1 - \cos(g, g^*)$ against the ideal policy-gradient direction $g^*_{\mathrm{PG}}$ and the cross-entropy direction $g^*_{\mathrm{CE}}$; lower is better.
 REINFORCE gradients are uncorrelated with either target.
-Importance-weighted PG recovers partial alignment, but DG achieves substantially lower misalignment to both, and the gap grows with training.
-Section~\ref{sec:bandit} formalizes this self-reinforcing dynamic in a setting where the true gradient is analytically tractable.
+PG recovers partial alignment, but DG achieves substantially lower misalignment to both, and the gap grows with training.
+Section~\ref{sec:bandit} formalizes one local mechanism behind this pattern in a setting where the relevant gradient geometry is analytically tractable.

-This is the best-case scenario for off-policy correction: PG has access to \emph{exact} behavior probabilities and faces no other friction, yet DG still dominates without any importance weights.
-The issue is not how to recover the policy gradient under delay, but whether the policy gradient is the right target under contamination.
-The next section formalizes this distinction.
+This is the best-case scenario for off-policy correction: PG has access to \emph{exact} behavior probabilities and faces no friction beyond delay, yet DG still dominates without importance weights.
+The issue is not only how to reconstruct the on-policy gradient under delay, but whether that reconstructed gradient is the best finite-batch learning signal under contamination.
+Appendix~\ref{app:mnist_baselines} shows that under a zero baseline, where all advantages are positive, REINFORCE tracks DG while PG becomes \emph{worse} than uncorrected REINFORCE, confirming that the mechanism is not merely positive-only filtering.
+The next section isolates the mechanism behind this effect.